NAME: Eleanor Chavez

 I strongly support the constitutional amendment.

 11. In order to address climate change and air quality issues, do you support or oppose legislation limiting greenhouse gas emissions and requiring the state achieve net-zero emissions by 2050?

 I strongly support limiting greenhouse emissions with the goal of achieving net-zero emissions by 2050.

 12. Do you believe changes should be made to the emergency powers held by a governor during a pandemic or other time of crisis.
 If so, do you believe such powers should be expanded or reduced and in what specific ways?

 We don’t need to make any changes.

 13. Would you support a merit-based evaluation system to determine how the state spends its capital outlay funding?

-I think how the state spends its capital outlay funding should be transparent.
+I believe how the state spends capital outlay money should be transparent.

 1. Have you or your business, if you are a business owner, ever been the subject of any state or federal tax liens?

 2. Have you ever been involved in a personal or business bankruptcy proceeding?